DynamicDevices/meta-mono/README.md

 3.12.1

 * Maintainer has tested a Poky build on a Freescale i.MX6 platform with console helloworld and Matchbox UI helloworldform

-#### 19/09/2014

-3.8.0

-* Maintainer has tested a Poky build on a Freescale i.MX6 platform with a relatively complex commercial application.

 #### 25/02/2014